Charged with a Crime in Tucson?

 Criminal charges put your entire future at risk.
 Even informal allegations of a crime can seriously impact your job, your reputation, and your relationships.
 You need to act fast, and involve a legal professional who can help, protecting your constitutional rights - all while fighting for the best possible result on your behalf.

 The Law Office of Carlos A. Medina, PLLC, is here to help you in the face of an arrest, investigation, or criminal charges.
-We also help with rights restoration so you can face a brighter future.
 At our firm, we believe in doing everything in our power to help our clients get back to their normal lives, to their families and their jobs.
 We are experienced, aggressive, and committed to excellence in every case we handle.

 Contact The Law Office of Carlos A. Medina, PLLC today at (520) 251-9561 for a free case review.